Arraignment on hold in baby's death

 Barbosa defrauded federal programs the Crop Disaster Program and the Noninsured Crop Disaster Assistance Program.
 He received more than $223,000 in federal aid.

-In sentencing Barbosa on Monday, U.S. District Court Judge Ronald M. Whyte warned that crop-relief programs are threatened if people steal from them and don't
+In sentencing Barbosa on Monday, U.S. District Court Judge Ronald M. Whyte warned that crop-relief programs are threatened if people steal from them and don't respect the requirements.

 He also ordered Barbosa to pay $223,484 in restitution, debarred him from any Department of Agriculture program or Farm Service Agency contract, and sentenced him to three years of supervised release.